Case studies:

 • The impact of their employee survey programme as a lever of cultural change.

-Financial services couldn’t be a better example of an industry where radical change is the new constant – even without the upheaval of Covid-19.
-Regulatory requirements are constantly updated, fintech and challenger banks are proliferating, and ever-advancing technology means consumers and employees alike expect providers and employers to keep apace.
+Financial services couldn’t be a better example of an industry where radical change is the new constant.
+Regulatory requirements are constantly updated, fintech and challenger banks are proliferating, and ever-advancing technology means consumers and employees alike expect providers and employers to keep pace.

 How Brewin Dolphin have built their culture